cbekker1/ope_prices/README.md

 # OPE Retail Price Loader

-This project uses the platform [Open Price Engine](https://www.openpricengine.com/) to extract, transform, and load data into a CSV file located in the data folder.
+This project uses the platform [Open Price Engine](https://www.openpricengine.com/) to extract, transform, and load data into a CSV file located in the data folder and create a line graph using the loaded data.

 ## Usage

-To execute this process, open the "data_load.py" file, pass in the start date, end date and desired product type and run it.
-The resulting CSV file will be located in the data folder.
+To extract data csv's, open the "data_load.py" file, pass in the parameters start date, end date and desired product type and run it.
+The resulting CSV files will be located in the data folder.
+To visualise the extracted data, open data_visualisation.py and run the script to produce line plots with the extracted data.

+## Configuration of environment

 On your pc, create an environment variable named 'MY_REPO_HOME' with the folder path of where the git repo is cloned to.
 This sets the working directory to the folder that contains the cloned repository.